acha-r/BuyAllYouNeed/README.md

 experience and provides personalized services.

 ### Payment Integration
-Paystack Integration: AllYouNeedShop integrates with the Paystack payment gateway, allowing users to make test purchases securely.
+Paystack Integration: BuyAllYouNeed integrates with the Paystack payment gateway, allowing users to make test purchases securely.
 This ensures a smooth payment process for customers and facilitates seamless transactions.

 ## Tech Stack
-AllYouNeedShop is built using the following technologies:
+BuyAllYouNeed is built using the following technologies:

 C#: A versatile and powerful programming language that provides a robust foundation for building scalable and efficient applications.